luludak/DeltaNN/README.md

 #### Analyze:
 Once execution is complete, analysis will be executed.
 This will be done in 3 ways:
-- Comparing results per-device (if provided)
+- Comparing results per-device (if provided).
-- Comparing results per-library(if provided)
+- Comparing results per-library(if provided).
-- Comparing results per-multiple executions (if provided)
+- Comparing results per-multiple executions (if provided).

 The system will then generate the following files:
 `<script_folder>/<generated>/<model>/<device>/device_evaluation.json` containing results per-device comparison in a N-N manner.